Fire worship: Graeco-Roman

+Hinduism

+In the Vedic tradition of Hinduism, fire is a central element in a yajna ceremony, with Agni, "fire", playing the role as mediator between the worshipper and the other gods.
+Related concepts are the Agnihotra ritual, the invocation of the healing properties of fire; the Agnicayana ritual, which is the building of a fire altar to Agni; and Agnistoma, which is one of the seven Somayajnas.
+In the Vaishnava tradition of Hinduism, Agni is considered the tongue of Vishnu, hence rendering all sacrifices offered to any given deity ultimately a sacrifice to Vishnu.

+In modern Hinduism, Yajna is the general terms for the many types of rituals conducted before a fire, with homa the term for relatively small fire pujas conducted in a domestic setting, or as part of a wedding ceremony (a vivaha homa).
+The fire is very carefully constructed and tended by a specialist Brahmin pujari, with much reciting of appropriate passages from sacred texts.

+Indo-Iranian

 Archaeologically, evidence for Indo-Iranian fire worship and the rite of cremation is found at the transition from the Sintashta-Petrovka to the Andronovo culture around 1500 BC.
-Fire worship was prevalent in Vedic and the Ancient Iranian religion.
+Fire worship was prevalent in Vedic, with Agni the fire god, and the ancient Iranian religion.
 Whereas cremation became ubiquitous in Hinduism, it was prohibited in Zoroastrianism.

 Evidence of fire worship has also been found at the Indus Valley sites of Kalibangan and Lothal.

+Zoroastrianism

 In Zoroastrianism, fire is considered to be an agent of purity and as a symbol of righteousness and truth.
 In the present day this is explained to be because fire burns ever-upward and cannot itself be polluted.
 Sadeh and Chaharshanbe Suri are both fire-related festivals celebrated throughout Greater Iran and date back to when Zoroastrianism was still the predominant religion of the region.
-Zoroastrianism, however, is sometimes mischaracterised as a fire-worshiping religion, whereas it is a monotheistic faith with Ahura Mazda as its central figure and a dualistic cosmology of good and evil.
-Fire simply exemplifies a medium for spiritual wisdom and purity, but is not worshiped.
+Zoroastrianism, however, is sometimes mischaracterised as a fire-worshipping religion, whereas it is a monotheistic faith with Ahura Mazda as its central figure and a dualistic cosmology of good and evil.
+Fire simply exemplifies a medium for spiritual wisdom and purity, but is not worshipped.

-In Vedic disciplines of Hinduism, fire is a central element in the Yajna ceremony, with Agni, "fire", playing the role as mediator between the worshipper and the other gods.
-Related concepts are the Agnihotra ritual, the invocation of the healing properties of fire; the Agnicayana ritual, which is the building of a fire altar to Agni; and Agnistoma, which is one of the seven Somayajnas.
-In the Vaishnav branch of Hinduism, Agni or Fire is considered the tongue of the Supreme Lord Narayana, hence all the sacrifices done even to any demigod ultimately is a sacrifice to the Supreme Lord Narayana.

-In Albanian mythology the deification of fire is associated with En or Enji, a fire deity firstly worshiped by the Illyrians whose name continues to be used in the Albanian language to refer to Thursday (enjte) and Jupiter (Enjëti)..With the coming of Christianity, En was demoted to demonic status, although his name has been preserved in the Albanian language to refer to Thursday (enj-te).

-Strong beliefs in the demon of fire have persisted among Albanians until today.
-The cult of the mystic fire and the fire ritual practices played an important role in the lives of the pre-industrial Albanian people.